dougeby/IntuneDocs/intune/mtd-apps-ios-app-configuration-policy-add-assign.md

 ---

-# Add and assign Mobile Threat Defense (MTD) apps into Intune
+# Add and assign Mobile Threat Defense (MTD) apps with Intune

 You can use Intune to add and deploy MTD apps so end-users can receive notifications when a threat is identified in their mobile devices, and to receive guidance to remediate the threats.